- Adding payments

 - You prevent customers from paying twice

-- Your administration stays neat and correct
+- Your administration stays clean and correct

 How Do You Offset Payments and Credit Invoices?